-Caitlin Casar is a third-year PhD candidate interested in deep subsurface microbial ecology and its applications to astrobiology.
+Caitlin Casar is a fourth-year PhD candidate interested in deep subsurface microbial ecology and its applications to astrobiology.
 She is currently exploring microbial life living in fracture fluids as deep as 4,850 feet at the Deep Mine Microbial Observatory (DeMMO) at the Sanford Underground Research Facility in Lead, South Dakota.
 This NESSF funded project focuses on characterization of mineral-hosted biofilm communities through field and laboratory-based cultivation experiments.
-In her spare time she enjoys picking up new programming skills for data analysis, jamming on her keyboard, and entertaining her two cats (Creme Fraiche and Neko).
+In her spare time she enjoys coding, graphic design, and entertaining her two cats (Creme Fraiche and Neko).

 Matt Selensky is a graduate student currently researching the geomicrobiology of lava tube cave systems.
 As part of a NASA-led initiative to study lava tubes as potential havens for life on Mars, he is working to characterize the isotopic and lipid biomarkers of the cave microbial communities throughout Lava Beds National Monument, CA. He also hopes to understand the nutrient cycling present in such caves by performing isotopic labeling experiments in culture.
 Outside of the lab, Matt loves drawing, checking out concerts around Chicago, and running!